 - We are the experts in your labour progress, our clinical assessments can predict your future labour progress… we will send you home if you are found to be in early labour… if you then birth your baby in the car park it is not our fault as birth is unpredictable.

 - This is a safe place to labour…. but you can only access this safety when you reach a particular point in your labour… preferably close to the end of your labour i.e. you should do most of it on your own away from safety.
 This contradiction results in a very annoying double standard: A women who labours at home and comes into hospital ‘fully and pushing’ is praised – ‘she did a great job’.
-However, she laboured (perhaps for many hours) without the attendance of a professional and without any monitoring (eg. fetal heart rate auscultation, etc.)….
-On the other hand, a woman who homebirths intentionally is considered to be doing something unsafe despite the constant attendance and monitoring of her midwife.
+Yet she laboured (perhaps for many hours) without the attendance of a professional and without any monitoring (eg. fetal heart rate auscultation, etc.)….
+On the other hand, a woman who homebirths intentionally is considered to be doing something unsafe despite the constant attendance and monitoring of a midwife.

 Rather than considering ‘how to prevent women in early labour being admitted to hospital’, instead it may be better to explore how women’s needs during early labour can be accommodated by the maternity system.
 I would be interested to know what your experiences and/or suggestions are.
-Here are some thoughts, as usual I’m ignoring constraints of the system and money in favour of fantasy:
+Here are some thoughts, as usual I’m ignoring constraints of the system and money in favour of idealism:

 - Antenatal care should centre on building self trust and reinforcing the woman’s own expertise in birthing her baby.
 If she relies on herself to determine wellbeing and progress she may be less likely to head to hospital early for reassurance.
 A study by Carlsson et al. (2012) found that first time mothers who managed to remain at home during early labour expressed a sense of power.
 Maintaining power was the central focus for these women and involved a sense of authority over their own body.
-Something to be encouraged I think!

-- Women’s access to their birth space should not rely on them meeting arbitrary measurements which involve invasive clinical assessments.
+- Women’s access to their birth space should not rely on them meeting arbitrary criteria which involve invasive clinical assessments.
 They should be able to use early labour to get to their ‘safe place’ and settle for birth.